akrama23/Client-Workout-App/README.md

 #Install Front End

--First clone down and cd into app to local machine
+-clone down and cd into app on local machine
 -cd into 'client' folder and run 'npm install'
--run 'npm start' to get started with the demo
+-run 'npm start' to get started with the demo(but run backend server first)

 #currently working on
 -More design through css add flexbox and grid layout